artsy/eidolon/README.md

 Downloading the Code
 ----------------

-Git repositories can fickle things.
+Git repositories can be fickle things.
 Since CocoaPods' support of Swift-based pods is still [under construction](https://github.com/CocoaPods/CocoaPods/pull/2222), we are choosing to – well, forced, really – to use git submodules.